 Iceland

-Gudjon has been a member of the MND Association of Iceland since his diagnosis of ALS/MND in 2004.
+Gudjon Sigurdsson has been a member of the MND Association of Iceland since his diagnosis of ALS/MND in 2004.
 He became the Chairman of the Association in 2005 until the present day.
-He was previously on the Board of Directors for the International Alliance from 2006- 2008 becoming Chairman of the Alliance from 2008-2012.
-He also won the prestigious Humanitarian Award in 2012, for his services to the cause.
-Gudjon was voted back onto the Board by the members in 2018.
+He was a member of the Board of the International Alliance from 2006- 2008, becoming Chairman of the Alliance from 2008-2012, and returning as a member from 2018-2024.
+He also won the prestigious Humanitarian Award in 2012 for his services to the cause.
 His hope is to get the PALS voice into every Association working with the Alliance.
 “Nothing about us, without us”